Sexy. Steamy. Dirty. If you are curious about how to write erotica, or ever thought about writing it, this article is for you.

 Erotica uses the imagination, among other tools, to generate arousal.

-Erotica is about the sex and the story.
-More accurately, erotica is story told in, with, and through sexuality, arousal, and experience.
+Erotica is about sex and the story.
+More accurately, erotica is a story told in, with, and through sexuality, arousal, and experience.

 Erotica and Sex

-One of the most obvious elements that separates erotica from any other genre, including romance, is the inclusion of explicit sex scenes as essential to the story.
+One of the most obvious elements that separate how to write erotica from any other genre, including romance, is the inclusion of explicit sex scenes as essential to the story.